danjm-dev/djm-core-services/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-DJM Core Services is a Unity package for components and services that many new projects need.
+DJM Core Services is a Unity package for services that can be used across a range of projects.

+The current implementation is a work in progress, but includes the following global services.

+- Application Controller
+- Debug Logger
+- Music Service
+- Event Manager
+- Scene Event Manager
+- Scene Loader
+- Transient Sound Service

 <p align="right">(<a href="#readme-top">back to top</a>)</p>